dimon-ua/principles_of_data_analytics/README.md

 - Loading the dataset.
 - Exploring its structure (e.g., shape, feature names, and target classes).
 - Summarizing the data with statistical measures like mean, median, and standard deviation.
+- Visualizing relationships between features using scatter plots and regression lines.

 The goal is to provide a foundational understanding of data exploration and analysis techniques.